Bharadwaj-1953/Florida-Department-of-Health-C-Section-Dashboard/README.md

 ## 📝 Abstract

 <div align="justify">
-This project is an interactive, single-file analytics dashboard built for the Florida Agency for Health Care Administration (AHCA) as part of a Government Operations Data Specialist work sample.
+BirthViz is an interactive, single-file analytics dashboard built for the Florida Agency for Health Care Administration (AHCA) as part of a Government Operations Data Specialist work sample.
 The dashboard visualizes eight years of Florida Medicaid primary cesarean section data (2016–2023), covering over 860,000 birth records across 11 geographic service regions, 4 maternal age groups, and individual birth ages (14–46).
 </div>

 <br>

 <div align="justify">
-The tool is built entirely in vanilla HTML, CSS, and JavaScript — no build step, no framework, no server required.
+BirthViz is built entirely in vanilla HTML, CSS, and JavaScript — no build step, no framework, no server required.
 It renders a fully interactive, publication-quality dashboard that a state agency analyst can open in any modern browser and immediately use for policy exploration, stakeholder briefings, or public reporting.
 </div>

 ---